-In any given year, private scholarships account for only 4% of the grants given to U.S. college students.
-The majority of money comes from the federal government (44%) and the schools themselves (36%).
-State governments and employers account for 9% and 7% of college grants, respectively.
-Although private scholarships are the smallest source of financial aid, there are also many different ones available.
+In the 2015–2016 school year, private scholarships and employer grants combined accounted for only 6% of the awards given to U.S. undergraduate students.
+The majority of financial aid comes from the federal government (61%) and the schools themselves (26%).
+State governments make up the final 6% of grants awarded to students.
+Although private scholarships are one of the smallest sources of financial aid, there are also many different ones available.
 Since it’s free to apply, the reward has the potential to be quite large.
 Who doesn’t like free money?

 Who offers private scholarships?